Jingyuan Selena She

 Hi, I’m Selena.
 I am a post-bacc RA at MIT working with Ev Fedorenko.
 Here, I work on many projects related to language processing and representations in brains and LMs.

-Recently, I graduated from Haverford College with degrees in Mathematics and Cognitive Science.
-I was also lucky to work with some wonderful mentors: Benjamin Zinszer through my senior thesis, Chris Potts and Tobias Gerstenberg through the Stanford CSLI internship, and Furong Huang through the REU-CAAR program.
+Before coming to MIT, I graduated from Haverford College with majors in Mathematics and Cognitive Science.
+I was also lucky to work with some wonderful mentors: Benjamin Zinszer through my senior thesis, Chris Potts and Tobias Gerstenberg through the CSLI internship, and Furong Huang through the REU-CAAR program.

 News:

-• 08/2024: Check out our paper on focal language processing at CCN
+- 08/2024: Check out our poster on focal language processing at CCN

-• 04/2023: Two papers accepted at Cogsci Society: lexical semantics and categorization in humans vs. LMs
+- 07/2023: Presented two papers at Cogsci Society: lexical semantics and categorization in humans vs. LMs